-Parent Company Only Financial Statements with Independent Auditors' Report
+Parent Company Only Financial Statements and Independent Auditors' Report

-For 2020 and 2019
+For 2021 and 2020

 Address: 2F., No. 131, Sec.
 3, Heping E. Rd., Da'an Dist., Taipei City 106, Taiwan (R.O.C.)
-Tel: +886-2-2378-6789
+Tel: (02)2378-6789

 For the convenience of readers, the independent auditors' report and the accompanying financial statements have been translated into English from the original Chinese version prepared and used in the Republic of China If there is any conflict between the English version and the original Chinese version or any difference in the interpretation of the two versions, the Chinese-language independent auditors' report and financial statements shall prevail.